-So, if you’re using a media agency to manage it, it’s vital they understand the finances.
+Media is usually where you spend the most money in marketing.
+So, if you’re using a media agency to manage it, they must understand the finances.

-Many media agencies will offer extra analytic support or work with specialist market research companies to help you with media spend evaluation.
+Many media agencies offer extra analytic services or work with specialist market research companies to help you with media spend evaluation.

 It’s in their interests for your media to succeed.
-The more media grows your business, the more media budget you’ll spend with them in the future.
+If media grows your business, you then spend more on media.

-So, check their attention to detail on the numbers.
-Make sure they can organise and explain the data in clear and insightful ways.
+So, check their clarity and expertise on the numbers.
+Make sure they’re well organised and can explain the data in clear and insightful ways.

 They make you think

-In fact clarity and insightfulness should run through everything they do.
+In fact, clarity and insight should run through everything they do.

 There’s a lot of jargon to deal with in media planning.
 Lots of detail to manage.
 All those different choices in media channels, platforms and programs.

-You also want your media agency to be bringing you regular insights and opportunities.
+Your media agency should also bring you regular insights and opportunities.
 New ways to understand how customers use media.
 New ways to connect with them.

-These areas are where media can amplify your competitive advantage.
+These help amplify your competitive advantage.
 They mean you get your advertising in front of more customers, at better times and in more relevant places.

 You trust and like them

-Finally, don’t forget media planning is a process, but it’s one that depends on people to succeed.
+Finally, remember that though media planning is a process, it depends on people to succeed.

 You ask the people at your media agency to look after one of the most important parts of your brand activation.
 You ask them to spend your money wisely.
-It’s important you find a media agency you trust to do that.
+So you must find a media agency you trust to do that.

 They should share relevant information with you.
-Explain all the jargon, or better still talk in plain English.
-You want their expertise to help you make better decisions about your media.
-To explain the effectiveness of your media spend.
-To be open and honest if things don’t work first time.
-Media planning’s an on-going test and learn process.
+Explain all the jargon.
+Talk in plain English.
+Their expertise should help you make better decisions about your media.
+They should be open and honest if things don’t work first time.
+Media planning is an ongoing test and learn process.
 You learn from your mistakes and your media agency is part of that process.

 They also need to work well with other marketing agencies.
-Your advertising agency for example.
-Your digital agency if you run digital media campaigns.
-And your market research agencies if you want to evaluate the impact of your advertising.
+Your advertising agency, for example.
+Your digital agency for digital media campaigns.
+And your market research agencies to help evaluate the impact of your advertising.

-They should feel like partners with you in the success of your business.
-That you’ll get better results by working well together.
+They should feel like partners in your success.
+That you’ll get better results by working together.
 Great media agency relationships drive the best media plans.

 Conclusion - Getting the most out of your media agency

-So, your media agency support you in 3 key areas.
+So, your media agency supports you in 3 key areas.

-And finally, they negotiate rates and book the actual media placements.
+And finally, they negotiate costs and book the actual media placements.

-The media agency’s expertise helps you make sure the media planning and buying process run smoothly and efficiently.
+The media agency helps make sure the media planning and buying process runs smoothly and efficiently.

 Handshake : Cytonn Photography on Pexels